mdomagk/personal-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Technische Universität Dresden
+  - name: Technische Universitaet Dresden
     url: https://tu-dresden.de

 # Short bio (displayed in user profile at end of posts)